Some halting problems for abelian sandpiles are undecidable in dimension three

 Having described Moore and Nilsson's construction of sandpile circuits and made some grand conjectures based on the work of Yang, we now get around to the actual content of this paper, three relatively prosaic proofs that the three problems earlier are undecidable.

-The structure of the paper is multi-layered, and is summarized in Figure~\ref{twoway}.
-We have already seen how to make one-shot circuits in sandpiles in section~\ref{oneshotsection}, which covers the top-left arrow.
-For vertex and local halting, we need the other two arrows on the left: a one-shot circuit simulates a cellular automaton, and a cellular automaton simulates a Turing machine.
+The structure of the paper is summarized in Figure~\ref{twoway}.
+We have already seen how to construct fuse circuits in sandpiles in section~\ref{oneshotsection}, which covers the top-left arrow.
+For vertex and local halting, we need the lower arrow on the left: we simulate a Turing machine directly with a fuse circuit, explained in the next section, section~\ref{buildingturing}.

-For global halting, the approach with normal cellular automata doesn't work, and we introduce the idea of a {\sl lazy automaton} in section~\ref{lazy} and connect it to the Turing machine in section~\ref{evenlazier}.
-This gives us the diagonal arrows.

-Since the lazy automaton is a variation on the usual cellular automaton, we will explain the left-hand chain of arrows next, in section~\ref{buildingturing}.